Joseph Torres is a partner in the Chicago labor and employment relations practice group of Winston & Strawn.

 Mr. Torres also represents clients in the negotiation of employment and related agreements, both for individuals and in connection with corporate transactions and reductions-in-force, and has extensive experience in the areas of covenants not to compete, and the protection of trade secrets and other proprietary information.
 In addition, Mr. Torres advises clients on the establishment and maintenance of employment policies, wage payment and compensation issues, and the development and implementation of effective human resources strategies.

 Mr. Torres is a Fellow in the College of Labor and Employment Lawyers.
-In 2012 he was profiled in Diversity and the Bar’s “Banking on Rainmakers” feature and in Lawdragon’s “Guide to World-Class Employment Lawyers” as one of the “Top 20 Lawyers in Employee Benefits” for his ERISA litigation experience.
-Mr. Torres is also listed in the 2012 edition of The Best Lawyers in America, the 2012 edition of Chambers USA: Guide to America’s Leading Business Lawyers, and was named a 2012 Illinois Super Lawyer.
-Mr. Torres is also listed in Who’s Who Legal - Management Labour & Employment.
+In 2014, he was featured in Lawdragon’s “Guide to World-Class Employment Lawyers” as one of the “Top 20 Lawyers in Employee Benefits” for his ERISA litigation experience, and in 2012 he was profiled in Diversity and the Bar’s “Banking on Rainmakers” feature.
+Mr. Torres is also listed in the 2014 edition of The Best Lawyers in America, the 2014 edition of Chambers USA: Guide to America’s Leading Business Lawyers, and was named a 2014 Illinois Super Lawyer.

 In 2007, Mr. Torres received the El Humanitario Award from Cook County State’s Attorney Richard Devine, in recognition of his service to the Chicago Hispanic community.
 He has also received the 2005 Hispanic Lawyers Association of Illinois Community Service Award and the 2004 Citibank Hispanic Heritage Award.
 In 2002, Mr. Torres was named the Distinguished Alumnus of the Year by the University of Illinois College of Law Latina/o Students Association.